Prince Francis of Teck: Family

-Francis Joseph Leopold Frederick, known as "Frank", was born at Kensington Palace and educated at Wellington College, Cheltenham College (Stone, 1912, p. xviii) and the Royal Military College, Sandhurst.
+Francis Joseph Leopold Frederick, known as "Frank", was born on 9 January 1870 at Kensington Palace.
+He was educated at Wellington College, Cheltenham College and the Royal Military College, Sandhurst.

-His father was Prince Francis, Duke of Teck, the son of Duke Alexander of Württemberg and Countess Claudine Rhédey von Kis-Rhéde (created the Countess von Hohenstein).
-His mother was the Duchess of Teck (née Princess Mary Adelaide of Cambridge), the youngest daughter of Prince Adolphus, Duke of Cambridge and a granddaughter of George III.
-Frank was thus styled "His Serene Highness Prince Francis of Teck".
+His father was Prince Francis, Duke of Teck, the son of Duke Alexander of Württemberg and Countess Claudine Rhédey von Kis-Rhéde, who was created Countess Hohenstein by Emperor Ferdinand I of Austria.
+His mother, born Princess Mary Adelaide of Cambridge, the youngest daughter of Prince Adolphus, Duke of Cambridge and a granddaughter of George III, was by marriage the Duchess of Teck.
+Francis was thus styled "His Serene Highness Prince Francis of Teck".

 Education

 He was expelled from Wellington College, Berkshire "for throwing his housemaster over a hedge to win a bet.
 All through his life he was an incorrigible gambler.
 He then went to Cheltenham where he got into more trouble."

 Personal life

 Francis never married.
-According to Julia P. Gelardi's Born to Rule, Prince Francis was vigorously pursued by Maud of Wales, his sister's sister-in-law.
+According to Julia P. Gelardi's Born to Rule, Prince Francis was vigorously pursued by Princess Maud of Wales, his sister's sister-in-law.
 The two exchanged letters, but it soon became clear that Francis was not interested in Maud.
-She went on to marry her first cousin Prince Carl of Denmark, becoming Queen of Norway in 1905.
+She went on to marry her first cousin Prince Carl of Denmark, becoming Queen of Norway in 1905 when her husband became King Haakon VII.

-Francis had an affair with society beauty Ellen Constance, wife of Francis Needham, 3rd Earl of Kilmorey, to whom he allegedly bequeathed the Cambridge emeralds, part of the Teck family jewels.
-To recover these family heirlooms, Francis's sister Queen Mary had his will sealed by a court, and subsequently negotiated with Lady Kilmorey to buy back the emeralds, reportedly paying her £10,000 for them.

-The English actress Sarah Miles has claimed to be the great-granddaughter of Prince Francis, through her grandfather, allegedly an illegitimate son of the prince called Francis Remnant, born at Richmond, Surrey, in 1894.
+Francis had an affair with society beauty Ellen Constance, wife of Francis Needham, 3rd Earl of Kilmorey.
+The English actress Sarah Miles has claimed to be the great-granddaughter of Prince Francis, through her grandfather, allegedly an illegitimate son of the Prince called Francis Remnant, born in Richmond, Surrey, in 1894.